algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### Who will use this pac-man game?

+As testers, we will have to put ourselves in the shoes of the users.
+For this reason, we will have to determine all the possible different user types.
+By doing that, we will be able to test the product from different perspectives and make sure that it is suitable for all types of users.

+#### Former players

-This Pac-Man game is designed for nostalgic gamers who have a fondness for classic arcade experiences.
-It caters to those who remember the iconic Pac-Man of 1980 and want to relive the excitement of chomping pellets and evading ghosts.
-Whether you're a seasoned gamer who grew up with the original or a newcomer curious about gaming history, this clone appeals to a broad audience of all ages.
+The principal targetted audience is nostalgic gamers who have a fondness for classic arcade experiences.
+It’s for those who remember the iconic Pac-Man of 1980 and want to relive the excitement of crunching pellets and escaping ghosts.

+#### New players

+The second targetted audience Pac-Man was really popular during the 80's and the 90's, afterwards it became less played and a lot of people never played the original Pac-Man game.
+This is why, newbies are also a targetted audience.
+They will be able to discover the game and the retro gaming world.

+#### Competitive players

+Competitive Pac-Man players are a tiny part of the target audience, but they do exist.
+These players will be aiming to beat their records, whether in terms of speed, score.
+But also to achieve the various challenges that are popular in this community.

 ### What is it used for?